 While most of the user reviews for Consumer Cellular focus on customer support, some also point out service gaps.
 One user mentions that they had issues with dropped calls and interruptions during calls, which they didn’t have with their previous provider.

 Another user pinpoints two pressing issues.
 The first is recurring hotspot problems, for which they have to reach out to customer support every time for a fix.
 The second issue is that the unlimited plan isn’t really unlimited, as there’s a 50 GB cap on high-speed internet that’s not quite evident.
-(The company does state this info on its website.)
+(The company does state this information on its website.)

 Some customers have also left the service because of issues with making/receiving calls and limited data access in areas like Idaho, Wyoming, and Montana.